Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Downsides

 The first price to be paid is the reduced approachability to the code for less experienced developers.
 Any complex code base suffers from similar issues, but in the specific case of GPUSPH the difficulty lies in the limited exposure most developers have had to these more advanced programming strategies, which are thus less familiar than more traditional approaches.

 The only reliable solution to this problem is extensive documentation.
-An effort has been made to improve the in-code documentation to this end, but this should be complemented by a more comprehensive, and easier to peruse, reference manual for GPUSPH developers, that is being currently worked on.
+An effort has been made to improve the in-code documentation to this end, that is being complemented by a more comprehensive, and easier to peruse, reference manual to assist researchers interested in extending GPUSPH.

 The second price, paid also by more experienced developers and even those familiar with the GPUSPH code already, is the difficulty in associating the generic template parameter names with the corresponding data structures.
 This is important when extending the underlying structures to include new (optional) members.